Well it happened. Your pooch or kitty (or someone else’s pet) went potty, and potent pet urine made it’s way deep inside one of your concrete floors.

 In scenario number three, you can’t shake the feeling you smell the “yuck” somewhere on your concrete floor, but can’t quite pinpoint it.

 This is where a UV light can come in handy.
 A UV light will help you detect the source of the dog or cat urine odor so you can treat it.
+If you don’t have one, definitely pick one up now !

 It’s not a heavy-duty, expensive piece of equipment, either.
 Many pet stores sell small, handheld UV lights for this very purpose.